arshsisodiya/ProjectFizilion/docs/index.md

 **WEATHER_DEFCITY**: City name for weather module.

-**LOGSPAMMER**: Set this to True in case you want the error logs to be stored in the userbot log group, instead of spitting out the file in the current chat, requires a valid BOTLOG_CHATID to be set.
+**LOGSPAMMER**: Set this to True in case you want the error logs to be stored in the bot log group, instead of spitting out the file in the current chat, requires a valid BOTLOG_CHATID to be set.

 # HEROKU
 What is Heroku?